jbhopkins/bioxtasraw/docs/source/saxs/saxs_mw.rst

     V_c = \frac{I(0)}{\int_0^{\infty}qI(q)dq}

-Based on an empirical relation observed between the ratio :math:`V_c^2/R_g` is logarithmically proportional to molecular weight, and found the following
+They empirically found the ratio :math:`V_c^2/R_g` is logarithmically proportional to molecular weight, with the following formula:
-formula:

 .. math::